Community Conservation Fellow

 - Assist with training new volunteers in restoration practices, including tools safety overview and shadowing.

-- Assist in assigning Restoration Lead Volunteers tasks to help with site upkeep.
+- Assist in assigning Restoration Lead Volunteers tasks to help with nursery work and site upkeep.

-- Assist with opening and closing Center and covering the Welcome Center as needed.
+- Assist with opening and closing the Center and covering the Welcome Center as needed.

 - Desire to engage with others, with an emphasis on young people, about conservation and the natural world.

-- Willingness to spend periods of time outside in varied weather conditions.
+- Willingness to spend time periods outside in varied weather conditions.

-- Possess the necessary communication and motivational skills to lead small group events and activities.
+- Possess communication and motivational skills to lead small group events and activities.

 - Experience/ability in teaching or working with diverse audiences.